27 May 2024

 Show your child what to do instead of hitting

-Teach them what else they can do to handle the situation in an age-appropriate way: “When something happens that you don’t like, you can tell the other child: ‘I don’t like that!’ or come and ask me for help.”
+Teach them what else they can do to handle the situation in an age-appropriate way: “When something happens that you don’t like, you can tell the other child: ‘I don’t like that!’ or come and ask me for help, ok?”

-Young children (up to 7 years old) may not be able to understand how the other person feels.
+Young children may not be able to understand how the other person feels.
 To help them gradually learn, we can:

 - Talk often about our own feelings (“I’m so happy to see you!”).